bhcao/deep-interatomic-potential-models/docs/source/api_reference/index.rst

 .. _api_reference:

-.. module:: mlip
+.. module:: dipm

 API reference
 =============

-This API reference contains a collection of all functions, modules, and objects available in ``mlip``, along with detailed descriptions of their purpose and operation.
+This API reference contains a collection of all functions, modules, and objects available in ``dipm``, along with detailed descriptions of their purpose and operation.

 .. toctree::